 - reduced tax rates are applicable to companies established in Malta’s free trade zones;

-- for a minimum contribution of EUR 650,000, foreigners can obtain Malta citizenship.
+- for a minimum contribution of EUR 650,000, foreigners can obtain Maltese citizenship.
 The family members are also included in this program.

 FAQ about Malta investor visa

-1. Who can access Malta investor visa program?
+1. Who can access a Maltese investor visa program?